Peter Samuel Cook: In popular culture

 The Sex boutique in the King’s Road in Chelsea run by punk fashion designers Vivienne Westwood and Malcolm McLaren's sold T-shirts which "featured the leather mask worn by the Cambridge Rapist".
 McLaren later claimed, "The Cambridge Rapist t-shirt was designed by me upon my return from managing the New York Dolls.
 It was about a particular incident that occurred in the shop and worried those when they were accused of selling a leather mask to a supposed rapist who was terrorizing the town of Cambridge.
 I made that upon the week of my return from NY".

 Cook’s exploits were also the basis of John Burnside’s 2001 novel The Locust Room, and have featured in Paul Bahn’s memoir The Cambridge Rapist - Unmasking The Beast of Bedsitland.
 They have also been the subject of a TV movie.

 Reviewing social historian Mark Garnett’s 2007 book From Anger to Apathy: The Story of Politics, Society and Popular Culture in Britain Since 1975, Victoria Segal noted that, "Garnett is oddly fixated on both the Clash and the Cambridge Rapist".

 Cook was mentioned in a podcast episode (Minisode 150) of My Favourite Murder 25 November 2019.

+Referenced, somewhat obliquely, in the lyrics of the Pete Townshend song Street in the City from the Rough Mix album by Townshend and Ronnie Lane with "Did you read about the Cambridge Raper".